bioAI-Oslo/RegDNNs/README.md

 ## Setup: Packages and Software
 I used two conda environments for the project.
 One for running the files under the folder *JAX* in part one of the project, and another for running all other files.
 This was due to some packages breaking when combined with the jax packages.
-For both conda environments I installed jupyter via *conda install jupyter*.
+For both conda environments I installed jupyter via "conda install jupyter".
 Afterwards I installed the packages in the requirement files using pip.
 The requirements for jax is in the *JAX* folder, while the requirements for everything else is in the main project.
-For the main project I also installed **ffmpeg** using *conda install -c conda-forge ffmpeg*, to make animations during my initial exploration of a toy problem in part one.
+For the main project I also installed **ffmpeg** using '#conda install -c conda-forge ffmpeg', to make animations during my initial exploration of a toy problem in part one.

 ## Part One: Initial Testing, Learning and Toy-Problem